-Project Reset is a diversion program offering a new response to low-level offending that is proportionate, effective, and restorative.
+Operating across New York City, Project Reset is a diversion program offering a new response to a low-level arrest that is proportionate, effective, and restorative.

 Project Reset serves most people who are issued desk appearance tickets for low-level, non-violent crimes, including shoplifting, trespassing, and criminal mischief.